gramps-project/gramps-web-docs/docs/contribute.md

 ## Help answering other users&apos; questions

 If you are already using Gramps Web, help new users finding the answers to their questions by contributing to discussions in the [Gramps Web category](https://gramps.discourse.group/c/gramps-web/) of the official Gramps Discourse forum.

+## Help improve the documentation

+The documentation site you're looking at is hosted [on Github](https://github.com/gramps-project/web).
+Contributions to improve it are highly welcome.
+Just submit a pull request to that repository.

 ## Contribute to backend development (Python)